uchibeke/evewhyte.ml/README.md

 # [EventStone](http://uchibeke.github.io/eventstone)

-## Getting Started
+## About
-Made with [Limestone](http://web.usask.ca/limestone/) , Eventstone is your buddy helping you manage events of any size.
-Your buddy helps you add and manage guests, design and generate unique and authenticatable tickets for all guests and print and share the generated tickets.
+Eventstone helps you plan and manage events by providing a guestlist and ticketing system, name tag and ticket maker and printer, check in system and event summary.

 Go to [EventStone](http://uchibeke.github.io/eventstone) to get started